enormandeau/barque/README.md

 # Index the BOLD database for usearch
 usearch -makeudb_usearch 03_databases/bold.fasta -output 03_databases/bold.udb
 ```

-#TODO
-Make a pre-formatted BOLD database available somewhere as a .fasta file?

 Make a copy of the file named `02_info/barque_config.sh` and modify the
 parameters as needed, then launch the `barque` executable with the name of your